gvwilson/fiction/iffy/index.md

 and she'd rather learn anything—even biology—than face that.

 That evening, though, the subject was history.
-Iffy turned the interaction speed to maximum as the story unfolded.
+Iffy turned the interaction speed to maximum as the sim unfolded.
 People burned coal,
 then oil,
 then coal again even when they knew what it was doing to the world.